rvarago/tokio-util-codec-compose/README.md

 Conceptually, you can think of a `Decoder<Item = T>` as an `Option<T>` in the sense that you can `map` it, sequence it with an `and_then`, etc. That with an extra twist: decoders can carry state around while decoding a frame, e.g. wait for `N` bytes, then decide whether to read `M` or `Q` bytes, and so on.
-This might translate into a state-machine which explicitly state tracking, which may get tedious.
+This might translate into a state-machine with explicitly state tracking, which may become tedious.

-For some decoding patterns, you can leverage the compositional operations provided by this library, you can build complex decoders out of simpler building blocks that you can develop, test, and reason about, in isolation.
+For some decoding patterns, you can rely on compositional operations provided by this library to create complex decoders out of simpler building blocks that you can develop, test, and reason about in isolation.

 As an example, here's a decoder for SOCKS v4 CONNECT requests with validation interleaved with decoding: